September is Emergency Preparedness Month

 Health District encourages community to ‘make a kit, make a plan’

-Family emergency supplies can be contained in a large container, a backpack or a suitcase and can be assembled over several months by adding just one or two items to a grocery list.
+A family emergency preparedness kit can be assembled over several months simply by adding one or two items to a grocery list.
+Supplies can be contained in a new, large container, a backpack or a suitcase.
 A kit should include food, water, a first aid kit, tools, copies of important documents, clothing and bedding, medications, and pet supplies.
 A household preparedness kit should include enough supplies to sustain everyone in the household for as many as three weeks.

 The health district’s recommendations for a family emergency preparedness kit include: